-The Bavarian producer, one of the favourite luxury brands in car sales websites across Europe such as Italy’s eBay Annunci, has been able to deliver an impressive 12.9% increase in worldwide sales in the month of July 2012 over the same month of the previous year.
-Comparing the whole first half of 2012 to the first six months of 2011, the data speaks of a similar growth of 12.3%.
+The Bavarian producer, one of the favorite luxury brands in car sales websites across Europe such as Italy’s eBay Annunci, has been able to deliver an impressive 12.9 percent increase in worldwide sales in the month of July 2012 over the same month of the previous year.
+Comparing the whole first half of 2012 to the first six months of 2011, the data speaks of a similar growth of 12.3 percent.

 With 852,900 units sold over the same period, it’s clear to see how Audi’s recent history is an incredibly successful one, which owes much to a fantastic performance in extra-European markets: while the European sales went up by 5.5 percent, a proper boom was noticed in China, where a +34.6 percent was reached, with peaks of +80 percent for the locally assembled Audi Q5.

 Meanwhile, the news from across the Pond was equally impressive: sales in the United States saw a 28 percent increase for the month of July, the best month in the American history of the Bavarian manufacturer and its 19th consecutive record in the country.